Netherlands: Music

 Early 1990s Dutch and Belgian house music came together in Eurodance project 2 Unlimited.
 Selling 18 million records, the two singers in the band are the most successful Dutch music artists to this day.
-Tracks like "Get Ready for This" are still popular themes of U.S. sports events, like the NHL.
-In the mid-1990s Dutch language rap and hip hop (Nederhop) also came to fruition and has become popular in the Netherlands and Belgium.
-Artists with North African, Caribbean or Middle Eastern origins have strongly influenced this genre.
+Tracks like "Get Ready for This" are still popular themes of U.S. sports events.
+In the mid-1990s Dutch language rap and hip hop (Nederhop) came to fruition and has become popular in the Netherlands and Belgium.

-Since the 1990s, Dutch electronic dance music (EDM) gained widespread popularity in the world in many forms, from trance, techno and gabber to hardstyle.
-Some of the world's best known dance music DJs hail from the Netherlands, including Armin van Buuren, Tiësto, Hardwell, Martin Garrix, Dash Berlin, Julian Jordan, Nicky Romero, W&W, Don Diablo, Ummet Ozcan, Headhunterz, Sander van Doorn and Afrojack; the first four of which have been ranked as best in the world by DJ Mag Top 100 DJs.
+Since the 1990s, Dutch electronic dance music (EDM) gained widespread popularity in the world in many forms.
+Some of the world's best known dance music DJs hail from the Netherlands, including Armin van Buuren, Tiësto, Hardwell, Martin Garrix, Dash Berlin, Julian Jordan, Nicky Romero, W&W, Don Diablo, Ummet Ozcan, Headhunterz, Sander van Doorn, and Afrojack; the first four of which have been ranked as best in the world by DJ Mag Top 100 DJs.
 The Amsterdam Dance Event (ADE) is the world's leading electronic music conference and the biggest club festival for the many electronic subgenres on the planet.
 The Netherlands has participated in the Eurovision Song Contest since its first edition in 1956, and has won five times.

-In classical music, Jan Sweelinck ranks as the most famous Dutch composer, with Louis Andriessen amongst the best known contemporary Dutch classical composers.
+In classical music, Jan Sweelinck is a famous Dutch composer, with Louis Andriessen among the best known contemporary Dutch classical composers.
 Ton Koopman is a Dutch conductor, organist and harpsichordist.
 Notable violinists are Janine Jansen and André Rieu.
-The latter, together with his Johann Strauss Orchestra, has taken classical and waltz music on worldwide concert tours, the size and revenue of which are otherwise only seen from the world's biggest rock and pop music acts.